-Course Number and Title: EDC 150 Issues of Elementary Education
+Course Number and Title: EDC 150 Introduction to Elementary Education

 This course provides students with an overview of teaching as a profession.
 The philosophical, historical, and social foundations of teaching and learning are explored.
 National and state curriculum frameworks are examined.
 Field experience is a course requirement.